mbarley333/weather/README.md

 ## Future enhancements
 * output in human friendly format (e.g. Your current weather is clear skies, wind at 10 mph and a tempurature of 78.0 ºF)
 * add more data elements to output
-* use weather client as part of a UI project
+* use weather client data as part of a UI project
 * use weather client as part of a HTTP server project that uses concurrency